huntdatacenter/docs/docs/about/activities.md

 We do also rely on applied ethics such as the "[principle of proportionality](http://www.bioethics.net/2020/04/the-principle-of-proportionality-an-ethical-approach-to-resource-allocation-during-the-covid-19-pandemic/#:~:text=The%20principle%20of%20proportionality%20states,to%20the%20possible%20lives%20saved.)" in our implementation of security and privacy controls to balance the freedom to experiment with the need for control.
 And we rely on normative ethics, such as Plato's second book of the [Republic](https://en.wikipedia.org/wiki/Republic_(Plato)) that inspires our core values (wisdom, fairness, courage and moderation) that we promote as leading stars towards trustworthy services.

-We support scientific coordinators in their writing of ethical research applications and teach courses in big data ethics.
-We are exploring activities in non-medical ethics, such as AI and surveillance.
+We support scientific coordinators in their writing of ethical research applications and teach courses in big data ethics, and we are exploring activities in non-medical ethics, such as AI and surveillance.

 Our ethical activities happens in close collaboration with the [Research Group for Medical Ethics (REMET)](https://www.ntnu.edu/ism/ethics) at NTNU.